This post may contain affiliate links. Please read our disclosure policy.

 Not only is this recipe simple and foolproof, but it’s also guaranteed to wow your guests and be the shining centerpiece of your Thanksgiving table!

-- Considerations: Use a meat thermometer to avoid overcooking.
-Thawing time needs to be planned ahead if the turkey isfrozen.
+• Considerations: Use a meat thermometer to avoid overcooking.
+If the turkey is frozen, plan ahead for thawing time.

 Juicy Roasted Turkey